mauget/commit-msg/README.md

 ## Notes

+The `commit-msg` script doesn't travel with commits.
+It is a client-side hook that is not itself committed.

-A smarter `commit-msg` could prepend a JIRA issue number to that commit message, or something equivalent for your Agile process.
+A smarter `commit-msg` could prepend a JIRA issue number to that commit message, or insert something equivalent that applies to your  process.

 ### Using bash or sh
-The `commit-msg` file must be marked executable.
+The `commit-msg` file must be marked executable in UNIX-based environments.
 It must have the usual UNIX shell shebang language indicator.
 Ours uses `bash`.
 If the OS is Windows, Git will execute the file via the `gitbash` shell.

 ### Using a Python `commit-msg` on Windows n
-If the script language were python, resident on a MS Windows, the script header would likely need to be `winpty`, passing python and `$1` arguments.
+If the script language is a python resident on a MS Windows, the script header would likely need to be `winpty`, passing python and `$1` arguments.
 Search the web literature for more information about this Windows-meets-UNIX case.